 Default Values of the Fields

-Every time, when we create a new object of a given class, it is allocated memory in the heap for every field from the class.
-In order this to be done the memory is initialized automatically with the default values for the certain field.
-The fields, which do not have explicitly a default value in the code, use the default value specified for the .NET type, to which they belong.
+When we create a new object of a class, memory is allocated in the heap for every field from the class.
+The memory is initialized automatically with default values for the various fields.
+The fields without explicitly defined default value in the code, use the default value specified by .NET for the type of the fields.

-This is different for the local variables defined in methods.
+This is different for local variables defined in methods.
 If a local variable in a method does not have a value assigned, the code will not compile.
 If a member variable (field) in a class does not have a value assigned, it will be automatically zeroed by the compiler.